fsismondi/ioppytest/README.md

 - user controls both implementations (IUTs) taking part in the interop session

+## Running a test suite using F-Interop platform

+go to [go.f-interop.eu](go.f-interop.eu) and follow the instructions

+## Running a test suite standalone

+for this, you will use ioppytest_cli  as CLI for interfacing with testing tool (comms go over AMQP event bus).

-## Set up up the message broker
+### Set up up the message broker

-The interop testing tool use AMQP for sending messages between its components, and the remote ones (like the agent).
+The interop testing tool use RabbitMQ (RMQ) message broker for sending messages between its components, and the remote ones (like the agent).

+RMQ broker is a component which is **external** to the testing tool and which establish the session and infrastructure so components can communicate with each other during the test session.

+If using [go.f-interop.eu](go.f-interop.eu) then this is automatically set-up for you.

 When running a standalone setup the user first needs to have a RMQ broker running..

-RMQ broker is a component which is **external** to the testing tool and which establish the session and infrastructure so compomnents can communicate with each other during the test session.

 The options for this are: